Pacific Data Images: History

-1980–1987: Early years
+1980–1987: early years

-PDI was founded in 1980 by Carl Rosendahl with a loan of $25,000 from his father.
-He was joined in 1981 by Richard Chuang and in 1982 by Glenn Entis.
+PDI was founded in 1980 by Carl Rosendahl with a $25,000 loan from his father.
+He was joined in 1981 by Richard Chuang, and in 1982 by Glenn Entis.
 Richard and Glenn wrote the foundation of the in-house computer animation software that was to be used for the next two decades.
-They started work on 3D software at the end of 1981, and 3D production started in the fall of 1982.
+They started work on 3D software at 1981's end, and 3D production started in fall 1982.
 The initial goal of the company was "Entertainment using 3D computer animation".

-The first computer at PDI was a DEC PDP 11/44 with 128 kilobytes of memory.
-This was a lot of memory given that the computer had only 64 kilobytes (16-bits) of address space.
-It had a 20 megabyte disk.
-Attached to this was a $65,000 framebuffer which had a resolution of 512×512 and was 32 bits deep.
+The first computer at PDI was a DEC PDP 11/44, with 128 kilobytes of memory.
+This was a lot of memory, given that the computer had only 64 kilobytes (16-bits) of address space.
+It had a 20 megabyte disc.
+Attached was a $65,000 framebuffer that had a resolution of 512×512 and was 32 bits deep.

-The first 3D image rendered at PDI was done on March 12, 1982.
+The first 3D image rendered at PDI was done March 12, 1982.
 The image was simply a 4 by 4 by 4 grid of spheres of varying colors.
-The spheres were not polygonal, they were implicitly rendered and were fully anti-aliased.
-The resulting image was 512 by 480 by 24 (8 bits for red, green and blue channels) which took 2 minutes to render.
+The spheres were not polygonal; they were implicitly rendered and were fully anti-aliased.
+The resulting image was 512 by 480 by 24 (8 bits for red, green and blue channels), which took two minutes to render.

-The PDP-11 was soon replaced by a DEC VAX-11/780 and later PDI shifted to another superminicomputer called the Ridge 32.
-This machine was 2–4 times faster than the VAX-11/780 at a fraction of the cost.
+The PDP-11 was soon replaced by a DEC VAX-11/780, and PDI shifted to another superminicomputer called the Ridge 32 from Ridge Computers.
+This machine was 2-to-4 times faster than the VAX-11/780, at a fraction of the cost.

-The original in-house software evolved into a large suite of tools which included a polygon scan-line renderer (called p2r), an interactive animation program (called e-motion), an animation scripting / scene-description language (called script) and a lighting tool (called led).
+The original in-house software evolved to a large suite of tools that included a polygon scan-line renderer (called p2r), an interactive animation program (called e-motion), an animation scripting and scene-description language (called script), and a lighting tool (called led).
 All of these tools were written in C and deployed on a variety of machines running various flavors of Unix.